 It appears rather that we are to keep on actively seeking a greater fullness of Christ in our life.
 We are to remain portable.

 Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ.
-Brothers, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth to those things which are before, I press toward the mark for the prize of the high calling of God in Christ.
+Brothers, I do not count myself to have apprehended, but this one thing I do, forgetting those things which are behind, and reaching forth to those things which are before, I press toward the goal for the prize of the high calling of God in Christ.
 (Philippians 3:12-14).